 By Mark Eastman, Credit Valley Conservation Authority

-Also contact your local Conservation Authority as they may be able to provide further funding and technical assistance for your environmental project.
+There are a number of other programs that can help you implement your approved Environmental Farm Plan too.
+Contact your local Conservation Authority for details on technical and financial grant opportunities.
 Not sure which of the 36 Conservation Authorities you should contact, check out the provincial map and contact listing on the Conservation Ontario website

-This article has been prepared by the Healthy Lands for Healthy Horses Steering Committee, which is comprised of representatives from the Ontario Equestrian Federation’s Horse Facilities Council, Uxbridge Horseman’s Association, Ontario Trail Riders Association, Equine Guelph, University of Guelph, Ontario Ministry of Agriculture, Food and Rural Affairs and various Conservation Authorities.
+This article has been prepared by the Healthy Lands for Healthy Horses Steering Committee, which is comprised of representatives from the Ontario Equestrian Federationís Horse Facilities Council, Uxbridge Horsemanís Association, Ontario Trail Riders Association, Equine Guelph, University of Guelph, Ontario Ministry of Agriculture, Food and Rural Affairs and various Conservation Authorities.

 The steering committee will be hosting a two day natural environment and equine workshop in Caledon on March 27th and April 10th.
+Funding for this workshop has been provided by the Ontario Soil and Crop Improvement Association from the Nutrient Management BMP Demonstration Grant funding project.
 Participants will have a chance to complete an environmental risk assessment for their operation and learn from others who have made environmental improvements to their operations.